Buy-to-let | R-Z

 Use our A to Z tool below for details of our residential lending criteria

-Where an applicant is currently on, or is to commence, a known period of reduced income, the overall lending assessment and any affordability requirements will be based on the “return to work” income details.
+Where an applicant is currently on, or is to commence, a period of reduced income such as parental/adoption leave, the affordability and overall lending assessment will be based on the “return to work” income details.

 Applications from your client to purchase properties in their own personal name from a Limited Company where they have a financial controlling interest are outside our standard lending criteria.

 Re-mortgages must always be treated as a new lending proposition and assessed and underwritten on the basis of the aggregate borrowing/overall exposure and in accordance with BTL Lending Policy.

 - Refer to Basic Lending Terms for maximum loan to value, minimum interest cover, maximum individual loan amount, maximum aggregate exposure and LTV/property restrictions per customer

 - The applicant must have owned the property for a minimum of 6 months before a re-mortgage will be considered